AlbertBaichenDu/AlbertBaichenDu.github.io/index.md

 See my [CV](https://albertbaichendu.github.io/assets/BAICHEN_DU_CV_2022-06-30.pdf) for more details.

 Hi!
 My name is Baichen Du 杜柏辰 [tʷuː4 pai3 ʈʂʰən2].
-I also go by Albert.
+People also call me Albert for simplicity.
 I am a final year undergraduate student at the University of Hong Kong, majoring in Linguistics.
 I am interested in sociolinguistics broadly, and speech perception/production, sound change, variation, and their interaction with social effects.

 My UG thesis investigates how attention and awareness of social meaning associated with tone mergers affect asynchronous tonal change in Hong Kong Cantonese.
 Some other projects I contributed also study phonological learning and bilingualism.